robspassky/miera/README.md

 Typescript utils I created for myself and published to npm publically so I can use them wherever.

+For now I just have basic methods to make simple http requests (incl. json) so I don't have to keep writing the res.on("data"), etc. code.

 # Usage

 ```ts